Welcome to Holy Apostles Orthodox Church

 Become a Church Builder!

-From 'St John of Shanghai and San Francisco, Zealous Builder of Churches'
+Read the classic message: 'St John of Shanghai and San Francisco, Zealous Builder of Churches'

 "In building churches here on earth, we create for ourselves eternal habitations in heaven."